FRRouting/frr/doc/user/ospfd.rst

    In this example, the `delay` is set to 200ms, the initial holdtime is set to 400ms and the `maximum holdtime` to 10s.
 Hence there will always be at least 200ms between an event which requires SPF calculation and the actual SPF calculation.
-Further consecutive SPF calculations will always be seperated by between 400ms to 10s, the hold-time increasing by 400ms each time an SPF-triggering event occurs within the hold-time of the previous SPF calculation.
+Further consecutive SPF calculations will always be separated by between 400ms to 10s, the hold-time increasing by 400ms each time an SPF-triggering event occurs within the hold-time of the previous SPF calculation.